radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/02-auditing-and-reporting.md

 ---
-title: Monitoring and Reporting Guide
+title: Auditing and Reporting
-description: Monitoring and Reporting Guide
+description: Auditing and Reporting
 ---

-# Auditing and Reporting
+## Auditing and Reporting Overview

 Reports are a key tool for monitoring the health of the RadiantOne service and should be generated frequently to understand the performance and load on the server and audit the activity (who is doing what and when).
-RadiantOne includes three default types of basic reports:
-Access, Audit and Group Audit.
+RadiantOne includes three default types of basic reports: Access, Audit and Group Audit.
 This section describes the report settings, content of these reports, and recommendations on report usage.

 ## Recommendations for Auditing and Reporting